wulfdewolf/wulfdewolf.github.io/_pages/about.md

 On the other, it can yield inspiration towards novel AI models that mimic the brain.

 I am currently pursuing a PhD in computational neuroscience, jointly supervised by [Matthias Hennig](https://homepages.inf.ed.ac.uk/mhennig/) and [Matthew Nolan](https://nolanlab.mvm.ed.ac.uk/).
-We are trying to understand spatial memory and computation, which is thought to originate the hippocampal formation.
+We are trying to understand spatial memory and computation in the hippocampal formation.
 We analyse electrophysiological recordings from mice as a substitute for humans:

 <div style="display: flex; justify-content: center;">